showmic09/connectbook/start/data/scp.md

-[title]: - "Use scp To Transfer Files To and From OSG Connect"
+[title]: - "Use scp and WinSCP To Transfer Files To and From OSG Connect"

 [TOC]

 # Overview

-This tutorial assumes that you will be using a command line application for performing file transfers instead of a GUI-based application such as WinSCP.

-You can transfer files to and from the OSG Connect login node using the `scp` command.
+You can transfer files to and from the OSG Connect login node using the `scp` command and `WinSCP` software.
 Note `scp` is a counterpart to the secure shell command,`ssh`, that allows for secure, encrypted file transfers between systems using your ssh credentials.

+# Transfer Files using scp

 When using `scp`, you will always need to specify both the source of the content that you wish to copy and the destination of where you would like